Skip to content

 1. The registration form must be completed by the child’s legal parent/guardian.

-1. We reserve the right to contact you before the child’s start date and at any time during the child’s care, to assess if our staff are able to attend to the child’s needs or if 1:1 care will need to be arranged by The Client via the Local Authority before care can continue.
+6. We reserve the right to contact you before the child’s start date and at any time during the child’s care, to assess if our staff are able to attend to the child’s needs or behaviour or if 1:1 care will need to be arranged by The Client or via the Local Authority before care can continue in order to support the welfare and safety of the child, our staff and other children.

 SECTION 3: BOOKINGS